RohitJaiswal01/Python-EDA-Air-BNB-2019-Analysis/README.md

 The last_review and reviews_per_month column may have null values because of "0" number_of_reviews at that destination .

 # Tools Used
 1 .
-Google Colab is used as IDE.
+Google Collab is used as IDE.

 2. Pandas and NumPy are used for Data Manipulation & Pre-processing and Mathematical functions respectively.